Update regarding COVID-19

 - All staff will be provided with masks and/or visors to be worn at all times.

 - We will provide a health and safety briefing to all students in relation to COVID-19.

-- Our Student Services Officers will monitor the wellbeing of our students and they know the medical practices that are within a short distance of each school.
+- Our Student Support Officers will monitor the wellbeing of our students and they know the medical practices that are within a short distance of each school.

 - If quarantine measures are in place on arrival, we will assist students to isolate safely in their accommodation and students can join their classes online during this time.

 - If students display symptoms of COVID-19, we will assist students to isolate safely in their accommodation and students can join their classes online.

 - a high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature).